List of Toy Story characters: Introduced in Toy Story

+Andy's toys

+Billy, Goat, and Gruff

+Billy, Goat, and Gruff (voiced by Emily Davis) are 3 headed sheep that accompany Bo Peep.
+The Sheep appear in Toy Story, Toy Story Treats, Toy Story 2, Toy Story 4, Lamp Life, and Pixar Popcorn.

-Sarge and the Bucket O Soldiers
+and the Bucket O Soldiers

-Voiced by R. Lee Ermey (first three films)

-Sarge (also known as Sergeant) is the gung-ho commander of green army men who are stored in a bucket and are known as Bucket O Soldiers.
-These toys play a prominent role in Toy Story and more minor roles in the next two films.
+Sarge and the Bucket O Soldiers, also known as Sergeant, (voiced by R. Lee Ermey), is the gung-ho commander of green army men who are stored in a bucket and are known as Bucket O' Soldiers.
+These toys play a prominent role in Toy Story and minor roles in the next two films.

 They also appear in the 2019 video game Kingdom Hearts III.
 A ride based on the soldiers, called Toy Soldiers Parachute Drop, is located at Disney theme parks in France and Hong Kong.

 RC

 RC is Andy's remote controlled buggy.
 He has a green body with blue splash decals on the front.
-RC cannot speak, instead communicating with revving sounds, which Mr. Potato Head and the other toys can understand regardless.
-RC is a playable character in Toy Story Racer.
-RC plays a major role in the first film, a very minor role in the second film and has a cameo appearance in the fourth film.
-He does not appear in the third film, except in footage showing Andy as a young boy.
-He was possibly one of the toys that went to new owners.
+RC cannot speak and only communicates with revving sounds, which Mr. Potato Head and some toys can understand.

+Outside the film, RC is a playable character in Toy Story Racer.
 RC Racer, a roller coaster ride at several Disney theme parks, features RC transporting riders.